ParisNeo/chatgpt-personality-selector/README.md

 The ChatGPT Personality Selector extension should now be installed and ready to use on your Google Chrome browser.

-## Note
-Please note that since this extension is not available on the Google Chrome market, it may not receive automatic updates.
-To ensure you are using the latest version, check for updates on the GitHub page periodically.

 # Disclamer